 Just looking at pages of colorful plants can make spring seem not so far away.

-However, February is also the perfect time to go out into your garden with an eye toward creating winter interest.
+However, February is also the perfect time to go out into your garden for some landscape maintenance.
 Even a garden composed mostly of perennials and flowering shrubs can be visually exciting throughout the coldest months.
 The trick is to re-define “interest” during a time of year when your garden can’t rely on showy blooms, vibrant colors and lush foliage.
 Beauty in the winter garden is more spare and sculptural, utilizing form, shape and texture to catch the eye.
 This is achieved by incorporating plants whose features shine when all else has gone dormant for the season.

 Trees and shrubs with distinctive bark are great assets in the garden during the winter.
 Red- and Yellow-twig dogwoods (Cornus alba or sericea) are deciduous shrubs (those that lose their leaves in the cold weather) with bright red or yellow branches.
 A cluster of these shrubs set against a snowy backdrop is striking.
 Oakleaf hydrangea (Hydrangea quercifolia) is my favorite hydrangea, as it offers interest almost year-round.
 It is a handsome shrub, with rugged, oak-shaped leaves, large white blooms and beautiful fall foliage.
 In addition, as the shrub matures, it develops an exfoliating bark that offers great textural appeal.
 Paper birch (Betula papyrifera) and Paperbark maple (Acer griseum) are 2 examples of trees that also exhibit peeling bark.